 The control policy is represented separately from the critic and is adapted by comparing the reward actually received to the one predicted by the critic.
-A block diagram of a classical actor-critic scheme (Barto, et al., 1983; Anderson, 1987) is depicted in Figure 9.4.
-It consists of a performance evaluation unit, the critic, the control unit and a stochastic action modifier, which are detailed in the subsequent sections.
+A block diagram of a classical actor-critic scheme (Barto et al., 1983; Anderson, 1987) is depicted in Figure 9.4.
+It consists of a reward, the critic and the actor, which are detailed in the subsequent sections.